hankhjliao/hankhjliao.github.io/content/articles/deploy-model-on-android-device-using-tvm.rst

 :category: Tutorial
 :tags: Tutorial
 :slug: deploy-model-on-android-device-using-tvm
-:summary: Tutorial of deploying model on android device using TVM
+:summary: Build the TVM Docker container to ensure we has the same environment.

 .. raw:: html